DIMPLE LOCKS EXPLAINED

 So there you go!
 There really is no mystery to picking dimple locks.
 Use everything you’ve learned picking standard pin cylinders, get a set of Dedicated Dimple picks, and apply that knowledge and those tools to dimple locks and hey-ho, everything’s groovy!

-Theres also a fair few Dimple Bump keys, which again, use the same technique as usual bumping.
+Theres also a fair few Dimple Bump keys, which again, use the same technique as usual lock bumping.

 So – you want to pick Dimple locks?
 Familiarize yourself with the locks and tools available, and practice, practice, practice.